QUICK ANSWER

 The video-and-webinar learner.
 A candidate whose learning style genuinely depends on live instructor-led video (rather than retrieval practice against a question bank) is a different buyer profile.
 Pass Florida is a practice-question app, not a video course.
 PrepAgent's live weekly webinars and 75-plus video lessons are real value for that learner.
 So is Kaplan's instructor-led complete package.
 If the live-instructor element is the determining factor, the pricing model is secondary.
 We address the video-and-webinar consideration in the best prep app comparison.

 The all-50-states multi-licensure candidate.
-A candidate who plans to test in multiple states (Florida plus Georgia plus Texas, for example) gets less marginal value from a Florida-specific app and may rationally prefer a multi-state subscription that covers all jurisdictions in one license.
+A candidate who plans to test in multiple states gets less marginal value from a Florida-specific app and may rationally prefer a multi-state subscription that covers several jurisdictions in one license.
 This is a small subset of the candidate pool (most Florida candidates are Florida-only, often with the mutual recognition path handling cross-state needs), but it is real for the subset it applies to.

 FAQ